 By contrast, Roddenberry took an instant liking to Jonathan Frakes, coaching him through seven auditions in six weeks.

 The first season was a rollercoaster.
 Episodes varied widely in quality.
 There was rapid turnover of staff.
-Dorothy C. Fontana, a veteran of The Original Series who left midway through the first year of The Next Generation, told Future Science Fiction Digest in 2019 that Roddenberry got into quarrels with people.
+Dorothy C. Fontana, a veteran of The Original Series who left midway through the first year of The Next Generation, told Future Science Fiction Digest in 2019 that Roddenberry got into quarrels with everyone.
 “It caused a lot of unhappiness.”
 Writer Tracy Tormé recalled in an interview with Cinefantastique at the end of the seventh season that the first had been “complete turmoil.”

 The cast was very unhappy.
 The writers were unhappy and producers were coming and going.
 It was almost comedic how many people were coming and going, or coming back from lunch and finding they were locked out of their office.